 1. Daily Habits to Improve Communication:

-- Implement a daily “sharing time” where each family member talks about their day
+Implement a daily “sharing time” where each family member talks about their day.
+Practice active listening during everyday conversations.
+Use positive affirmations to encourage open communication.

 2. Activities to Enhance Parent-Child Interactions: